YouAskWeBuild/MyLinx/README.md

 - Now go to your repository and switch your branch to gh-pages

-- Edit **data.json** and replace the content with the clipboard content that was copied.
+- Edit or Create a new file named **data.json** and replace the content with the clipboard content that was copied.

 - That's it!
 Your website is now ready.
 You can add the link ([your-github-profile-name].github.io/MyLinx) now to your instragram bio or where ever you want.